 The Web & Media Design Team continually walk the fine penciled line between a modern, appealing, yet functional and easy to navigate design for lacity.org.
 The new lacity.org immediately engages you visually with an amazing drone shot of the City skyline, but explore a little further and you’ll find key city info and services at the click of a button, an amazing presentation of the City in social media by key areas and what’s trending.
 Explore a little more and you’ll find our own LA City View 35 and the City in video media prominently displayed.
 BUT THE BIGGEST AWWWWWHHHHHH is the new Resident’s Portal.

 Click on the Resident link from the Home page and you’ll be taken to the first customizable Resident portal offering.
 Enter in a location in the City and the Resident Portal immediately provides a customized view of City info and services for the location of your interest.
 But breathe easy, the Web & Media Team are protecting your privacy - at no time is the location information stored or shared.

-So here’s to the Web & Media Team - The Web & Media Team - Jayson Joseph, Jess Kapik Chong, Balmore Botero, Dustin Rhodes, Kaylee Kim, Calvin Lee, Jess Kapik Chong, Peter Rodriguez, Jacky Lu, Phillip Rees, Argin Aslanian, and our 2 GA Design Consultants for the beautiful and service enhanced lacity.org.
+So here’s to the Web & Media Team who built and implemeted the designs (Jayson Joseph, Jess Kapik Chong, Balmore Botero, Dustin Rhodes, Kaylee Kim, Calvin Lee, Peter Rodriguez, Jacky Lu, Phillip Rees, Argin Aslanian) and especially their 2 UX Design Consultants, Kimia Mostaghimi & Targol Parsa, for designing new templates based on strong UX principles, that resulted in a new, beautiful and service enhanced lacity.org.